 We educate and engage the public through Kentucky history in order to confront the challenges of the future.

-64,774 history fans who came to the KHS history campus to learn how Kentucky helped our country evolve.
-They traveled from 112 KY COUNTIES, 49 STATES and 27 COUNTRIES.
+53,250 history fans who came to the KHS history campus to learn how Kentucky helped our country evolve.
+They traveled from 46 STATES (outside of Kentucky) or Washington, D.C., and 14 COUNTRIES.

 “My involvement in technology makes it vitally clear that we must encourage and nurture a sense of place across all ages, especially in our children.”